-African, Multiracial, and Pacific Islander students,3 LGBTQ+ students, and students from all economic backgrounds and abilities.
-Policymaking that produces a frayed network of public services in our communities is incompatible with our vision.
-When equitably and fully-funded, this network-which includes public schools, libraries, parks, transportation, food security, access to health care and child care, affordable housing, and public service infrastructure-energizes students, families, and their entire communities.
-The adoption of racial and social equity principles at all levels of policymaking will encourage systemic solutions to these issues.
-Racial and social justice in education and throughout the United States will be realized when we ensure fair treatment resulting in equitable opportunities and outcomes for people of all races and backgrounds.

-Our work to achieve our vision for safe, just, and equitable schools is guided by five principles:
+- 1 Policymaking that produces a frayed network of public services in our communities is incompatible with - 2 our vision.
+When equitably and fully-funded, this network-which includes public schools, libraries, parks, - 3 transportation, food security, access to health care and child care, affordable housing, and public service - 4 infrastructure-energizes students, families, and their entire communities.
+The adoption of racial and social - 5 equity principles at all levels of policymaking will encourage systemic solutions to these issues.
+Racial and - 6 social justice in education and throughout the United States will be realized when we ensure fair treatment - 7 resulting in equitable opportunities and outcomes for people of all races and backgrounds. - 8 Our work to achieve our vision for safe, just, and equitable schools is guided by five principles: - 9 O Cuidi